Maxwell-Lutz Community Impact Award

 - A substantive and verifiable community impact;

-- An interdisciplinary collaboration that must include faculty or students from the College of Social and Behavioral Sciences in coordination with faculty and students form the College of Engineering, Informatics and Applied Sciences and/or the College of the Environment, Forestry, and Natural Sciences; and
+- An interdisciplinary collaboration that must include faculty or students from the College of Social and Behavioral Sciences in coordination with faculty and students from the College of Engineering, Informatics and Applied Sciences and/or the College of the Environment, Forestry, and Natural Sciences; and

 - Participation of one or more undergraduate or graduate student/s